 That's totally okay.
 I promise!

 For many nonprofits I work with, the goal of using data is to identify trends to guide decision-making.
-We work together through surveys, interviews, focus groups, and publicly available data.
-We identify patterns and relationships using other analysis methods that make the most sense for our types of projects.
+To do so, we collect data using surveys, interviews, focus groups, and publicly available information.
+Then, we identify patterns and relationships using other analysis methods that make the most sense for our types of projects.
 In these cases, a lack of statistical significance doesn't mean that the results are not valid, sound, or critically important.
 It just means that the projects didn't meet the criteria for a specific analysis method.

 So, to wrap up – don't sweat the statistical significance.
 For most nonprofits, what matters more is knowing how to design your project the right way to get the answers you need for better programs, policies, and organizational cultures.
-And there are plenty of ways to do this that don't require complex statistics.
+If you need help planning your next project or choosing the right methods for the job, click the button below to schedule a free 45-minute consultation call today!